PairedMLS/draft-pairedMLS/draft-pairedMLS-00.md

 -->

 ## 4.3 Post Compromise Security and Forward Secrecy
 The main goal of the extension is to reduce epoch sizes when a group member is unable to update.
 A full security analysis pertaining PCS and FS can be found in [FHX23].
 If the extension is not utilized or if paired devices are simultaneously unable to update, FS and PCS security is reduced to that of the original underlying MLS protocol.
 The PCS benefits from active device updates are contingent on how the shared randomness is stored; if the passive device stores the shared randomness in active memory with other MLS state, then the PCS benefits cannot be assumed.
 Instead, the shared randomness MUST be stored more securely as with the signature private keys.
 Furthermore, we strongly RECOMMEND that the random seeds are loaded offline through hardware.
-If this is not possible, then the out-of-band one-to-one channel utilized to negotiate or distribute the randomness is critical to the security benefits; compromise of that negotiation or distribution reduces the PCS guarantees to that of RFC4920 [1].
+If this is not possible, then the out-of-band 1-to-1 channel utilized to negotiate or distribute the randomness is critical to the security benefits; compromise of that negotiation or distribution reduces the PCS guarantees to that of RFC4920 [1].

 ## 4.4 Discontinuation of Pairings